pete-woods/www.pete-woods.com/content/post/introducing-glib-wrappers.md

 # Smart pointers to the rescue!

 Since C++11, we have access to the `std::shared_ptr` and `std::unique_ptr` smart pointer classes.
-These classes allow you to managed the lifecycle of heap variables (i.e. created using `new`) without needing to explicitly call `delete`.
+These classes allow you to manage the lifecycle of heap variables (i.e. created using `new`) without needing to explicitly call `delete`.

 Although by default these smart pointers call `delete` on the owned object when they go out of scope, they also allow you to specify a custom deleter.
 This means we can bind the correct 'undef' method from glib as the deleter, and forget about cleaning up ourselves.